OHDSI/WhiteRabbit/CONTRIBUTING.md

 When creating a pull request, please make sure the verification phase (`mvn verify`) does not fail.

+When contributing code, please make sure that `mvn verify` runs without errors.

 ### Testing

 A number of unit and integration tests exist.
-The integration tests run only in the maven verification phase, (`mvn verify`) and depend on docker being available to the user running the verification.
-If docker is not available, the integration tests will fail.
+The integration tests run only in the maven verification phase, (`mvn verify`) and depend on Docker being available to the user running the verification.
+If Docker is not available, the integration tests will fail.

 When adding test, please follow these conventions: